codacy/docs/docs/repositories/files.md

 ## File details

-Click on a file to see more detailed analysis information for that file, including statistics on:
+Click a specific file to see more detailed analysis information for that file, including statistics on:

 -   **Size:** Lines of code, source lines of code, and commented lines of code
 -   **Structure:** Number of methods and ratio of source lines of code per number of methods